 - Tunable configurations that allow you to tailor the performance to fit your organization

-- Expand security auditor workspace in the SonarQube UI to give added insights
+- Expanding the security auditor workspace in the SonarQube UI to give added insights

 Continuous Language Updates

-We appreciate your interest in SonarQube and if you have any questions or comments, please reach out on our Community Forum!
+We appreciate your interest in SonarQube!
+If you have any questions or comments, please reach out on our Community Forum!